mctinker/Map-Tasker/README.md

     `-detail 2` to display Action list names for *all* Tasks,
     `-detail 3` to display Action list names with *all* parameters for all Tasks,

-    `-dir`  display a directory of all Projects/Profiles/Tasks/Scenes., `-e` to display 'everything': Tasker Preferences, Directory, Profile 'conditions', TaskerNet info and full Task (action) details,
+    `-directory` to display a directory of all Projects/Profiles/Tasks/Scenes, `-e` to display 'everything': Tasker Preferences, Directory, Profile 'conditions', TaskerNet info and full Task (action) details,
-    `-g` to get arguments from the GUI rather than via the command line,
+    `-g` to get arguments from the GUI rather than via the command line, `-n {bold highlight italicize}` to add formatting options to Project/Profile/Task/Scene names,
+    `-preferences` to display Tasker's preference settings,
+    `-twisty` to display Task details hidden by a twisty "▶︎".
+Click on twisty to reveal.
+    `-taskernet` to display any TaskerNet share details,

     The following three arguments are mutually exclusive.
 Use one only:

     `-project 'name of the project'` to display a single Project, its Profiles and Tasks only,
     `-profile 'profile name'` to display a single Profile and its Tasks only,
     `-task 'task name'` to display a single Task only (forces option -detail 3),

-    `-taskernet` to display any TaskerNet share details,
-    `-preferences` to display Tasker's preference settings,

     The following two arguments are exclusive.
 Use one only:

     `-s`  save these settings for later reuse.
     `-r` restores previously saved settings.

-    `-twisty`  display Task/Scene details hidden by a twisty "▶︎".
-Click on twisty to reveal.

     Get the backup file directly from the Android device (*):